gits2501/twiz/README.md

      This is usefull for scenarios where you save user's `access token` after first authorization and then just chech for it's freshness before you go for an api request.
 User do not need to be bothered every time with 3-leg `OAuth`, there is no interstitials page.
 With haste you are the one who *remembers* user authorization instead of letting twitter to do it (like it does on the `/oauth/authenticate`).
 All in order to have smooth user experience, like for instance in case `/oauth/authenticate` stops working as expected.
 Or when redirection page flashes for the moment before user is returned to app and you would like to remove it.

      If this is the first time a user is making a request (and we dont have the `access token`) then we just continue the whole `OAuth flow` (on diagram the *no* branch).
-One of twiz's features is very easy switching between any of your `OAuth` workflows while having a redundant machanism for smooth user experience (`haste`) as an option.
+One of twiz's features is very easy switching between any of your `OAuth` workflows while having a redundant mechanism for smooth user experience (`haste`) as an option.

 In order to efficiently and safely use twiz make sure you:
  1. **Provide HTTPS** all the way (client ---> server --> twitter),